 1. They Need to Be Socialised Early To Develop That Friendly Personality

 This is necessary for helping cockapoos to become energetic and friendly animals you and others will love and get on with.
-If you don’t, there is a chance your cocker spaniel and poodle cross breed may develop a serious case of separation anxiety.
+If you don’t, there is a chance your cocker spaniel and poodle crossbreed may develop a severe case of separation anxiety.
 Undesirable personality traits and behaviours can form in cockapoos if positive reinforcement is not used properly during training.
 With all of the above in mind, you need to be able to devote a reasonable amount of patience and time to stop the development of problematic characteristics.

 2. They Require Regular and Consistent Companionship

 Next on the disadvantages of having a cockapoo list is that they that don’t respond well to spending too much time on their own.
 Like many other companion dogs, they are prone to separation anxiety, as hinted above.
 Therefore, if you spend between 4 and 8 hours of the day away from home, you are bound to see the symptoms and actions of an animal suffering from social anxiety.
 On the flip side to this, Cockapoos make excellent emotional support animals and their need to companship can be really helpful if you need the same!
 Plus, if you make the step to get an ESA letter for your pup, you’ll be able to keep them in your rental accomodation and bring them into stores without any issues!

 Like other social dogs, Cockapoos feel secure and safe around people even if they have been through crate training.
 Some of the negative effects resulting from neglect are increases in destructive chewing and general aggression.

 3. They Generally Have a Lot of Energy